main logo icon

 Figure 5: Time-to-exploit and breakout metrics across primary 2026 reports.
 Sources: Mandiant M-Trends 2026; CrowdStrike 2026 Global Threat Report; Google GTIG 2025 zero-day review.

-2. Edge devices and VPNs went from 3 percent of breaches to 22 percent, a roughly 8x rise as an initial-access category in a single year.
-This is the same pattern visible in the KEV catalog.
+2. Edge devices and VPNs went from 3 percent of breaches to 22 percent, a roughly 8x rise as an initial-access category in a single year, first measured in the 2025 DBIR.
+This is the same pattern visible in the KEV catalog, and the 2026 edition shows the median organization facing 50 percent more critical vulnerabilities to remediate than a year earlier.

-The DBIR also confirmed that the human element drives 60 percent of breaches, stolen credentials drive 22 percent, and phishing 15 percent.
-AI did not invent new attack categories in 2025, but it accelerated existing ones — and exploited vulnerabilities accelerated alongside.
+The DBIR also confirmed that the human element drives 62 percent of breaches, up from 60 percent, ransomware is present in 48 percent, up from 44 percent, and third parties feature in 48 percent, a 60 percent year-over-year rise.
+AI did not invent new attack categories in 2025, but it accelerated existing ones, and exploited vulnerabilities accelerated alongside.

-The IBM X-Force Threat Intelligence Index 2025 found:
+The IBM X-Force Threat Intelligence Index 2025, covering 2024 telemetry, set the baseline:

 • Exploitation of public-facing applications tied with valid-credential use as the top initial-access vector, both at 30 percent of incident-response engagements in 2024.